Miles from Tomorrowland: Production

-Kanter said "We hope this series will influence a child's interest in science and technology by introducing them at an early age to the exciting world of space exploration, how things work and what lies beyond the here and now."
-A total of 24 episodes, each consisting of two 11-minute stories, were ordered for the series' first season.
+Nancy Kanter said "We hope this series will influence a child's interest in science and technology by introducing them at an early age to the exciting world of space exploration, how things work and what lies beyond the here and now."
+A total of 24 episodes, each consisting of two 11-minute stories, were ordered for the series' first season with Indian animation studio DQ Entertainment animating the series.

 On April 28, 2015, the series was renewed for a second season, which premiered on June 20, 2016.
 On September 1, 2017, it was renewed for a third season, but the series was renamed Mission Force One.

-"Miles from Tomorrowland" is made by using Autodesk Maya.
+Miles from Tomorrowland is made by using Autodesk Maya.
 The CGI character designs were created with Adobe Photoshop and Adobe After Effects, and the 3D models were created in Maya.
 The episodes are edited with Adobe Premiere.

+Release

 Broadcast

-Miles from Tomorrowland premiered on Disney Junior in Canada on February 21.
-In Australia and New Zealand, Disney Junior premiered the series on April 18.
+Miles from Tomorrowland premiered on Disney Junior in Canada on February 21, 2015.
+In Australia and New Zealand, Disney Junior released the series on April 18.
 In the United Kingdom and Ireland, the show premiered on Disney Junior on May 11 as Miles from Tomorrow.
-In Asia, it premiered on Disney Junior on August 17.
+In Asia, it debuted on Disney Junior on August 17.
 In India, it premiered on Disney Junior on February 6, 2016.

 Home media

 Home media is distributed by Walt Disney Studios Home Entertainment.
+The series was later made available to stream on Disney+.